 Whether a balance disorder makes it tough to stand and walk or causes you to feel like you’re moving even when lying down (as is the case with vertigo) these disorders can be debilitating.
 What causes balance disorders?
 Is there a natural way to find relief?
-We’re going to answer these questions, but first we need to discuss what the vestibular system is – the body’s means of balancing itself.
+We’re going to answer these questions, but first, we need to discuss what the vestibular system is – the body’s means of balancing itself.

 The vestibular system is the part of the body that controls balance and spatial orientation.
 Believe it or not, this takes place in the inner ear.
-The inner ear has 3 semicircular canals that are filled with a fluid called endolymph as well as tiny crystals that move around in the canals.
+The inner ear has 3 semicircular canals that have a fluid called endolymph as well as tiny crystals that move around in the canals.
 The Eustachian tube drains excess fluid.
 The vestibular nerve carries signals from the ear to the brain.

 Other parts of the body also contribute to the sensory data provided by the vestibular system.
 This includes the eyes, joints, and muscles.
 As a result of compiling this data, the brain can tell where the body is in connection with your surroundings including the floor, items in the room, and even moving objects.

 Vertigo is the sensation that a person or the things around him are moving.
 Spinning is a common description, although it can also feel like rocking or slanting.
-While a problem in the central nervous system can cause vertigo, it is more often attributed to complications in the inner ear.
+While a problem in the central nervous system can cause vertigo, it is more often due to complications in the inner ear.
 The most common cause of vertigo is benign paroxysmal positional vertigo.
 This refers to vertigo caused by certain movements of the head.
 If one of the crystals in the endolymph gets out of the inner ear canals, this can cause BPPV.

 This a rare vestibular condition (about 0.2% of the population), but it is growing more common.
 The cause is often attributed to excess fluid in the ear.
 As a result, a low-sodium diet is often recommended to reduce fluid retention.
 Along with severe bouts of vertigo, Meniere’s also presents with tinnitus (ringing in the ear), hearing loss, and a sensation of fullness in the ear that is affected (this is usually a one-sided condition, although both ears can be affected).